cryptool-org/cryptobrief/README.md

 * Volker Bugl: I/O support and IDE additions
 * Markus Wiltsche: API extensions
 * Max-Julian Jakobitsch: Implemented random points on elliptic curves over fields of degree 2
-* Manuel Langer: fixed compatibility issues with Java 9 (removal of deprecated classes like JAXB)
+* Manuel Langer: fixed compatibility issues with Java 9 (removal of deprecated classes like JAXB), various bugfixes and integration of advanced search & replace function in the GUI

 For questions and other inquiries, feel free to send an email to the repository maintainer [Stefan Rass](mailto:stefan.rass@aau.at?subject=Sunset-FFapl)